jnorthrup/KouchDb/README.md

     * inverted indexes and database agnostic lucene configurations as simple as shell scripts or maven additions.
  *  btrfs send/receive deltas add an interesting dimension to existing master-master and cluster wire options
  *  out-of-band fnotify and on inodes-as-docs
+ *  gwt-centric "_design" analogs
+    * upload/edit/sync an attachment hierarchy for gwtc compiled apps
+    * make js-usable clientbundles for spriting and data: urls
+ *  type-safe tables
+    * while having a simplest-possible json directory full of records is easy and sounds like a fantastic default, having a specific schema from Prautobeans can enable mmap as a performance option on feeding mapreduce views or storing them and serving them.
+    * likewise attribute level REST/Websocket methods could be enabled by Prautobean in addition to json document level methods.